-- If you have a favorite curry powder blend, feel free to substitute it for the ground spices.
+- Curry powder shortcut: If you have a favorite curry powder blend, feel free to substitute it for the ground spices.
 Add it to taste.

-- If butternut squash are unavailable, substitute sweet potatoes (2 lbs.).
+- Substitute sweet potatoes.
+If butternut squash are unavailable, substitute two pounds of sweet potatoes.

 - Looking for more recipes like this butternut squash curry?
 Try vegetarian curry with cauliflower & chickpeas or Moroccan stew with butternut squash and chickpeas.

-To get a start on this recipe ahead of time, prep the squash and refrigerate it in a covered container or resealable bag.
+To get a start on this recipe ahead of time, prep the squash and refrigerate it in a covered container or resealable bag for up to a few days.
 The dry spices can be measured out ahead of time as well.

 Storage & Reheating Tips

-Refrigerate leftover curry promptly, preferably separate from the cooked rice.
+Refrigerate: Leftover curry should be refrigerated promptly in an airtight container, preferably separate from the cooked rice.
 It will keep for three to four days.

-Reheat individual portions in the microwave at 50% power, in 30 second increments, until heated through.
+Reheat: Individual portions can be reheated in the microwave at 50% power, in 30 second increments, until heated through.
 Larger amounts can be reheated in a skillet on the stove over medium heat.